APA Style Guide

 The American Psychological Association (APA) documentation style is widely used for writing in the social and health sciences.

-The current 7th edition of the Publication Manual of the American Psychological Association is available in print at the Biddeford and Portland Libraries.
+The current 7th edition of The Publication Manual of the American Psychological Association is available in print at the Biddeford and Portland Libraries.

-The APA Style Website also offers guidance, citation examples, and sample papers.
+The APA Style website also offers guidance, citation examples, and sample papers.

 We also have a Quick Reference Guide for APA Style [PDF].